China turns to Libya rebels, urges "stable transition"

 "We hope that the future new government will adopt effective measures, draw together the forces of different factions, and restore social order as quickly as possible," he said, referring to Libya.

-China and Russia have a tradition of opposing intervention in sovereign states, even when Western governments favor military action on humanitarian grounds.
+China and Russia have a tradition of opposing intervention in sovereign states, even when Western governments favour military action on humanitarian grounds.

 But Beijing had been stepping up engagement with Libyan rebel leaders in recent months, even as it said those meetings were part of an effort to encourage a negotiated end to the six-month old war.